-Richard Graville is a British artist.
-His paintings, executed using a mixture of matt and high gloss paints, depict abstract forms infused with emphatic, sign-like qualities.
-He has developed his oeuvre by analysing the secret codes of animal colouration.
-The paintings combine strategies animals use to warn and deceive their adversaries while simultaneously seducing a mate.
-He isolates these codes to meditate on how our feelings of the sublime arise from our biological roots.
+Richard Graville’s paintings, executed using a mixture of matt and high-gloss paints, depict abstract forms infused with emphatic, sign-like qualities.
+He developed his work by analysing the secret codes of animal colouration.
+The paintings incorporate the strategies that animals use to warn and deceive their predators while also attracting mates.
+By isolating these strategies, he reflects on how meaning arises from our biology and explores how the same codes of animal colouration manifest in technology and artificial intelligence.

 text by Phillip Hawker